 How to identify the device without a driver

-If you right-click on a driver you wish to find a driver for and left-click on ‘Properties’ you can left-click on the ‘Details’ tab to find out more about the hardware component.
+If you right-click on a driver and left-click on Properties.
+Click on the Details tab to learn more about the hardware component.

 Take note of the DEV number and copy it (right-click & copy) to do the following search in Google:

-Type ‘driver’ (without quotes) and then a space and paste the hardware DEV number.
+Type driver, add a space, and paste the hardware DEV number.
 Complete the Google search.

-You will notice that your DEV number will appear in some of the results.
+You will notice that your DEV number will appear in some results.
 Click on the results, starting with the top one.
-Continue to do this until you come across some information about the type of device that is associated with that DEV number.
+Continue to do this until you find some information about the type of device associated with that DEV number.

 Once you have identified what it is, do another search for the hardware description you found.
 You can first try the manufacturer’s website to find a driver.
-If you don’t have any luck, continue onto other websites to find a driver.
+If you don’t have any luck, continue onto other websites to find one.

-Be careful of websites that look spammy, they want you to install other programs to maintain your drivers or keep them updated, etc. Stay away, they aren’t going to be of any help.
+Be careful of websites that look spammy.
+They want you to install other programs to maintain or update your drivers.
+Stay away.
+They aren’t going to be of any help.

-After you install new drivers or wish Windows to do a refresh of your current drivers list, press the icon on the icon bar just under the main menu.
+After installing new drivers or wishing Windows to refresh your current drivers’ list, press the icon on the icon bar under the main menu.

 The icon will look like a screen with a magnifying glass over it.

-So you are able to make use of every hardware component as you are meant to.
+So you can use every component as you are meant to.

-If you are unable to get the drivers necessary for your hardware, it’s time to upgrade the component.
+If you cannot get the drivers necessary for your hardware, it’s time to upgrade the component.

-Unfortunately, this is the nature of computing and it requires spending some money to get it right
+Unfortunately, this is the nature of computing, requiring spending some money to get it right.

 I hope you never have to run into such an issue.
 Good luck getting your drivers working and up to date.